Through My Eyes

 "I dunno, String," I said, even though I knew perfectly well why Caitlin cared about it.
-Another fib I sure hope String never catches on to, I said to myself—because I knew if he did figure out that I was fibbing him, String would probably never speak to me—or Cait—again, I thought to myself.
-Aloud, I said, "Maybe...maybe she was worried about you.
+Another fib I sure hope String never catches on to, I thought, even more anxiously this time—because I knew if he did figure out that I was fibbing him, String would probably never speak to me, or Cait, again, I thought to myself.
+Aloud, I said, "Maybe—maybe she was worried about you.
 Or maybe it was somethin' else, I dunno.
-But, c'mon, String...you can't tell me you've never noticed how attractive Cait is," I said, trying to change the subject.
+But, c'mon, String.
+You can't tell me you've never noticed how attractive Cait is," I said, trying to change the subject.

 "If I said I hadn't, you'd call me a liar, wouldn't you?"
 String asked me.